Shahnas-P/dev-tinder/homeWork.md

   - Explore the mongoose documentation specifically for model
   - What are options in a Model.findOneAndUpdate method ,explore more about it.
   - API - Update user with email ID
   - Explore Schematype option from documentation
   - Add required ,unique ,lowerCase , minLenght , trim ,  create custom validator function ,default , improve the database schema .
   - Put all appropriate validation on each fields
   - add timeStamps to the schema

+### 28-10-25
+  - Add API Level Validation on PATCH Request and Signup post API
+  - Data Sanitization : Add API Validation for each fields

  ## Notes :